Al Ahly (men's volleyball): From the mid 1950s to the mid 1970s

 By the middle of the 1950s, the Egyptian volleyball league was established and during this era, Al Ahly was managed by Ayman Sameh.
-The squad was composed of the following players: Sayed Mostafa (Captain), Samy Al Seba’y, Yousef Mostafa, Zakaria Morgan, AbdelKhalek Wahba, Maged Mandour.
+The squad was composed of the following players: Sayed Mostafa (Captain), Samy Al Sebaey, Yousef Mostafa, Zakaria Morgan, Abdel Khalek Wahba, Maged Mandour.

 1966–1967 season was a special one for the team, when the club managed to clinch its first Egyptian volleyball league title ever.
 The squad was full of talented players who managed to cement their names in Al Ahly volleyball history.
-Some notable players in this eras squad were: Mohamad-Fathi El-Rouby, Amr Elwany, AbdelKahled Wahba, Adly Mostafa, AbdelRahman AlWakil, Fou’ad AbdelSalam, Nabeh Salah, Ayman Ghozlan, Adel AbdelMaksoud, Tawfiek Shehab, Mohamed Al Sharif, Nezar Al Zein, Eid AbdelMalak, The team was managed by Sayed Mostafa (Ex-team captain), and the coach was Abdel Latif Ibrahim.
+Some notable players in this eras squad were: Mohamed Fathi El-Rouby, Amr Elwany, Abdel Kahled Wahba, Adly Mostafa, Abdel Rahman Al Wakil, Fouad Abdel Salam, Nabeh Salah, Ayman Ghozlan, Adel Abdel Maksoud, Tawfiek Shehab, Mohamed Al Sharif, Nezar Al Zein, Eid Abdel Malak, The team was managed by Sayed Mostafa (Ex-team captain), and the coach was Abdel Latif Ibrahim.